What Makes a Kernel Fast#

 The memory level must be specified.
 For an HBM roofline, the bytes are HBM bytes.
 For an L2 roofline, they are L2 bytes.
 For an SMEM roofline, they are shared memory bytes.
 In this chapter, the default roofline is the HBM roofline.

-On a roofline plot, the x axis is arithmetic intensity, measured in FLOP per byte.
-The y axis is attainable performance.
-The memory roof is a sloped line:
+On a roofline plot, the x axis is arithmetic intensity, measured in FLOP/byte.
+The y axis is the performance the kernel can reach.
+The memory-bandwidth ceiling is a sloped line:

 A B200 roofline with example workloads, showing the memory roof, the compute roof, and the ridge point